oceanprotocol-archive/tech-spikes-2017-to-2019/16-bridge-bnb-chain/README.md

 ## 2. POC of BNB Bridge

+This POC is based on the [bnbridge exchange](https://github.com/Fantom-foundation/bnbridge.exchange) from Fantom foundation.
+Node.js v8.11.1 and PostgreSQL 11.4 are used for the demonstration.

 The overall architecture of BNB bridge can be illustrated as below, which includes three components:

 * **frontend**: the webpage that interact with users to issue and swap BEP-2 tokens;